 6. Match Hats to Your Face Shape

-For a while, it seemed like hats had fallen entirely out of fashion.
-However, they’re back, which means quite a few men are wearing ones that aren’t all that flattering for their faces.
+It seemed like hats had fallen entirely out of fashion for a while.
+However, they’re back, which means quite a few men are wearing ones that aren’t flattering for their faces.
 If your face is a rounded rectangle, then consider trying a bowler or derby hat.
 These also work for men with square or oval-shaped faces.

-Nearly anyone can rock a Fedora, which is great to hear because these versatile hats can go with almost anything.
+Nearly anyone can rock a Fedora, which is excellent because these versatile hats can go with almost anything.
 Trilby hats are usually quite flattering for those with heart-shaped faces.
-Regardless of what you pick, though, remember to strut your confidence because it’s often the man that makes the clothes rather than the other way around.
+Regardless of what you pick, remember to strut your confidence because it’s often the man that makes the clothes rather than the other way around.